Bruceli-iscool/C-/README.md

 # C-
  A subset of C with limited features.
+This is the most complicated program that can be successfully compiled:

+    int main(void) {
+        return ~(-4)
+    }